-- Collecting the samples for specific wavelength as per the specifications.
+- Collecting the samples for specific wavelengths as per the specifications.

-- Analyze the data in true path data base and see the power loss and lee average between band 700 and AWS.
+- Analyze the data in the true path database and see the power loss and lee average between band 700 and AWS.

-- Design and development of high efficient wireless charging reference design for phone, laptop and tablets.
+- Design and development of high efficient wireless charging reference design for phones, laptops, and tablets.

-- Key strengths includes strong analytical problem solving skills, circuit design, system design, antenna design, spice modelling, hardware debug and power-on.
+- Key strengths include strong analytical problem-solving skills, circuit design, system design, antenna design, spice modeling, hardware debug, and power-on.

-- Complete experience from prototype to product design for various high power wireless charging designs.
+- The complete experience from prototype to product design for various high-power wireless charging designs.

 - Designing Proof of concept with prototypes to showcase very high efficient wireless charging systems with scalable integration and higher power delivery.

-- Apply propagation theory, cellular theory, RF Engineering tools and antenna theory to provide consulting for design of cell site locations and placement for New Builds and VOLTE parity sites.
+- Apply propagation theory, cellular theory, RF Engineering tools, and antenna theory to provide consulting for the design of cell site locations and placement for New Builds and VOLTE parity sites.